Ljungby library: Interior

 Directly adjacent to the entrance is the newspaper room which usually opens a few hours before the rest of the library.
 The newspaper room is part of the main library room, but is separated by bookshelves and screens.
 When you enter the library you are met by the circulation desk which is flanked by Sven Ljungberg's pillars that are decorated with birch trunks and owls.

 The library room itself is a large open space without shielding walls.
 The reasons behind this is to make the building clear and easy to navigate.
-The architect Jan Wallinder have said: "If the plot size is favorable and the size of the library is moderate as in Ljungby, a library plan can be set up so that the public rooms present itself to the visitor at the first step into the house".
-To the left of the entrance is the children library and to the right is the adult library.
-Both these departments do also meet at the opposite side of the library room, where the passage to the outside atrium, which they both surround, can be found.
+The architect Jan Wallinder has said: "If the plot size is favorable and the size of the library is moderate as in Ljungby, a library plan can be set up so that the public rooms present itself to the visitor at the first step into the house".
+To the left of the entrance is the children's library and to the right is the adult library.
+Both departments also meet at the opposite side of the library room, where the passage to the outside atrium, which they both surround, can be found.

 The staff rooms are located on the upper floors of the building's center portion which runs around the rectangular atrium.
 All of these rooms have windows facing the atrium and doors out to the gallery which take the form of a mezzanine floor and give the staff an overview of what is happening in the library room.
 The gallery has become the motif for the entire building and reminds visitors of the constant work that is going on in the library.

 The interior was designed by Rolf and Margareta Åberg, which among other things introduced Sweden's first stepless height-adjustable counter in the library.
 Rolf Åberg spent much time during the light design with combining day light and electric light.
-Instead of a fixed central lighting fixtures the luminaires was integrated into the bookshelves.
+Instead of fixed central lighting fixtures the luminaires were integrated into the bookshelves.
 This means that the shelves can be moved without the lighting being affected and that the light becomes smoother from top to bottom shelf.

 Branches

-Ljungby library have branches in Lagan, Ryssby, and Lidhult.
-There is also a mobile library that visit various stops around Ljungby municipality.
+Ljungby library has branches in Lagan, Ryssby, and Lidhult.
+There is also a mobile library that visits various stops around Ljungby municipality.